 The diffusion of molecules is particularly important for the issue of doping of organic semiconductors.
 Common problems are the unwanted agglomeration and diffusion of doping molecules, both of which generally lead to a decrease in device efficiency.

 In analogy to the studies at interfaces, the charge transfer efficiency in doped layers can be carried out by the careful quantitative analysis of vibrational modes.
-For this purpose, shifts in the excitation energies as well as changes in intensity of the vibrational bands are evaluated to draw conclusions about the ratio between charged and neutral molecules.
+For this purpose, shifts in the excitation energies, as well as changes in intensity of the vibrational bands, are evaluated to conclude the ratio between charged and neutral molecules.

 Our research on the morphology and electronic properties of organic semiconductors at interfaces and in mixed phases is funded by the Federal Ministry of Education and Research (BMBF) within the InterPhase project (FKZ 13N13657).

-Infrared spectroscopy is a powerful analytic tool with high chemical sensitivity, that not only allows to investigate molecular vibrations, but also electronic excitations.
+Infrared spectroscopy is a powerful analytic tool with high chemical sensitivity, that not only allows investigating molecular vibrations, but also electronic excitations.